 1/4 teaspoon chili flakes

 1 teaspoon light miso paste

 1 cup dark lager (I used this one)

 1 tablespoon tamari

-2 cups veg stock
+2 cups veg stock or water

 salt and pepper